 Be prepared to connect to both VGA and HDMI connections.

 defraying some of the expense associated with presenting at the convention,

 MSHA offers online posting of handouts to all presenters.

-Accepting Papers and Suggestions:
+Policies for Accepting Papers and Suggestions:

 must not be used by members or nonmembers to promote, take

 Presenters are required to disclose to participants (prior to the presentation) any

 proprietary interest in any product, instrument, device, service, or